 The after-sales survey gives you invaluable insight into how customers feel about your company — and shows you the most profitable areas for improvement.
 In this post we take a look at how you can ensure your post-sales surveys are always on the money.

 Surveying your customers just after they have made a purchase is a critical step in gauging satisfaction and continuing to build an engaging brand relationship.
-The customer insights you get from such surveys are priceless in terms of the satisfaction, customer loyalty and future sales.
+The customer insights you get from such surveys are priceless in terms of satisfaction, customer loyalty and future sales.

 But the value of the customer insight derived, depends of course, on the quality of the survey.